Multiphase curved boundary condition in lattice Boltzmann method: Numerical simulations and discussion

 \subsection{Spurious currents of drops on flat or curved substrates}

-The spurious current is a nonphysical phenomenon in lattice Boltzmann simulation for multiphase flow, and the treatment of boundary plays an important role on spurious currents \cite{Shan2006,wen2017}.
+The spurious currents are a nonphysical phenomenon in lattice Boltzmann simulation for multiphase flow, and the boundary treatment plays an important role in spurious currents \cite{Shan2006,Wen2017}.
 This section compares the spurious currents caused by MIBC and the present scheme.

-The simulations of a drop on a flat wetting substrate are performed, and the contact angle θ = 60°, 90° and 120° represents the hydrophilic, neutral and hydrophobic substrates, respectively.
-As shown in Fig. \ref{FIG9}, the spurious currents from MIBC approach to or are larger than ${10^{ - 2}}$ for all $q$ values except 0.5, which is just equal to HBBC and the present scheme.
+The simulations of a drop on various flat wetting substrates are performed, and the contact angle $\theta = 60^\circ$, $90^\circ$ and $120^\circ$ represent the hydrophilic, neutral and hydrophobic substrates, respectively.
+Fig. \ref{FIG9} shows that the spurious currents from MIBC are sizable except $q$ = 0.5.
+They approach ${10^{ - 2}}$ for $q$ = 0.4 and 0.6, and increase even to $5 \times {10^{ - 2}}$ when the distances are more away from 0.5.
 Strikingly, the spurious currents from the present scheme are about one order magnitude lower than those from MIBC except $q$ = 0.5.
-Even more amazing is that the spurious currents from the present scheme with most of q values are less than those from HBBC.
+Even more amazing is that most of the spurious currents from the present scheme are less than those from HBBC.

-The spurious current is further investigated by simulating a drop on a curved wetting substrate, which can involve all kinds of $q$ values, the simulations in this section can reflect the overall effects of MIBC and the present scheme.
-Fig. \ref{FIG10} presents that the spurious currents from the present scheme are one order magnitude lower than those from MIBC.
-Therefore, these test cases validate the accuracy of the present scheme again.
+The spurious currents are further investigated by simulating a drop on the curved wetting substrates with a series of surface wettability.
+Since all kinds of $q$ values are involved, these simulations can reflect the overall effects of MIBC and the present scheme on the spurious currents.
+Fig. \ref{FIG10} presents that the spurious currents from the present scheme are one order magnitude lower than those from MIBC on all wetting substrates.
+These test cases validate the accuracy and robustness of the present scheme again.